Skip to main content Skip to footer

 Supply Chain

 Some examples of companies successfully leveraging the power of IoT are Amazon, Volvo, and Nissan Motor Co.
 Volvo uses IoT supply chain to track its vehicles’ components from several countries and vehicle deliveries to its global customers.
 Nissan uses IoT supply chain to link its multiple industrial units.
-Amazon has been using a fleet of IoT-enabled robots to manage warehouse operations by scanning the QR code on packages.
+Amazon has been using a fleet of IoT-enabled robots for warehouse management operations by scanning the QR code on packages.
 The role of IoT in supply chain management is vital for a business to grow.
-Let’s look at a few benefits and challenges of IoT in supply chain management.
+Let’s look at a few benefits and challenges of IoT in supply chain management and its impact on inventory management.

-The benefits of using IoT in supply chain management
+Key benefits of IoT in supply chain management

 The COVID-19 pandemic and the subsequent global geopolitical events have demonstrated that supply chains are not as resilient as one might have assumed.
-As goods travel larger distances and exchange more hands, there are more chances of disruptions.
-In such a scenario, IoT can help businesses in managing such unprecedented situations.
+As goods travel larger distances and exchange more hands, there are more chances of disruptions in the supply chain operations.
+In such a scenario, (IoT) internet of things can help businesses in managing such unprecedented situations.

 • Track real-time location: